45,000 acres of Florida Panther habitat may be lost forever! Panthers need your help now!

 By 2050, under this plan, about one million more vehicle-trips will be added to the same roads which are already the leading cause of panther mortality.
 State Road 29, which currently runs north-south between the Florida Panther National Wildlife Refuge and the Big Cypress National Preserve and is ground zero for panther roadkill, will become the main thoroughfare in this tract of new and completely unnecessary Florida suburbia.
 Another area road known for panther roadkill - Corkscrew Road - could see traffic increase as much as 23.5 times from current rates.

-Many other consequences will follow from this plan - light pollution, environmental release of heavy metals and other chemicals from road runoff, spread of invasive plants, degradation of area wetlands through depletion of groundwater resources and paving over of aquifer recharge areas, genetic isolation of vulnerable plant and wildlife communities, and a great increase in contact between wildlife and people.
+Many other consequences will follow from this plan - light pollution, environmental release of heavy metals and other chemicals from road runoff, spread of invasive plants, loss and degradation of area wetlands, depletion of groundwater resources through paving over of aquifer recharge areas, genetic isolation of vulnerable plant and wildlife communities, and a great increase in contact between wildlife and people.
 For panthers, that means an increase in predation on pets while for the Florida black bear and its famous sense of smell (also a resident of the area), that will surely mean more raids on homes and garbage cans.
 Florida has a "one strike and you're out" policy with regard to "nuisance bears" and we expect increases in the number of black bears which will be killed under that program - as well as an uptick in the number of bears which will die as a result of vehicles.

 Citing their new requirement to "streamline" decision-making (Secretary's Order 3355, August 2017), the U.S. Fish and Wildlife Service is refusing to hold a public meeting on their review of this plan - or even meet with stakeholders individually to clarify important details.
 This is unacceptable for a project of this size, complexity and level of impact.
 When the Endangered Species Act was signed into law in 1973, Congress found that many species were being lost as a "consequence of economic growth and development untempered by adequate concern and conservation."
 Now, 45 years after the passage of the act, that appears to be exactly the case here.